noydb/oworms-api/README.md

 - ability to delete words
 - automated creation of words, adding word with assistance/wizard
 - more detailed statistics, daily, weekly stats, graphs, etc

+---

+### Why this App?
+A convenient way to store and find words.
+I was previously using a simple spreadsheet but as it grew, adding words proved to be inefficient and frankly annoying.
+Being able to store and find words my way.
+Sure, one can find any word in existence on the internet, but I wanted a more elegant way to view words.
+If I google a word and it happens to also be the name of a company, the company will appear first (thanks SEO) and not the word.